Artifacts of Destruction

 “I won’t need to,” I tell her, as I fly away.

-I arrive at the heart fountain quickly, and stay in the outer room.
+I arrive at the Heart Fountain quickly, and stay in the outer room.

 I reach far below the room, to scan the patterns of the box that holds the artifact.